iotaledger/susee-streams-poc/README.md

 * *Streams Client State*<br>
   The *Streams Client State* needs to be stored on the device that uses Streams to encrypt/decrypt and sign *Sensor* messages.
-It is updated after each send message and every time a command is received from the *IOTA-Bridge*.
+It is updated after each send message and every time a command is received from the *IOTA Bridge*.

   *x86/PC*<br>
-  On application start the current *Streams Client State* is loaded from a file named 'client-state-[APPLICATION-NAME].bin'.
+  On application start the current *Streams Client State* is loaded from a file named 'client-state-{APPLICATION-NAME}.bin'.
   On application exit the current *Streams Client State* is written into this file.
   <br><br>